 Now that we understand that delta-8 and delta-9 are both psychoactive cannabinoids, let’s break down where they are alike and how they are different.
 From the standpoint of getting “high,” both types of THC bind to the B1 receptor in our endocannabinoid system.
 Form a chemical standpoint, both types of of THC also have a double-bond on their carbon chains.

 The two key differences that are arguably minor are: where the double-bond is located at a chemical level, and the intensity of binding to the CB1 receptors.
 Delta-8 THC has a double-bound on the eighth carbon chain, while delta-9 THC has it on the ninth.
 This ight seem like scientific jumbo, but this subtle difference is enough to create distinctions in how each type of THC is received by our bodies.

 Although both bind to the same receptor in our endocannabinoid system, delta-9 binds roughly three times better than that of delta-8.
 The intensity of the binding with delta-9, makes delta-9 far more potent compared to delta-8, and also increases the intensity of the psychoactive properties.
-A double-edged sword, the increased intensity of delta-9 can create a stronger "high" but also trigger negative side effects such as paranoia, anxiety, and sluggishness.
+A double-edged sword, the increased intensity of delta-9 can create a stronger “high” but also trigger negative side effects such as paranoia, worry, and sluggishness.
 These symptoms are not prevalent with delta-8.

 WHY IS DELTA-8 THE ATTRACTIVE ALTERNATIVE TO DELTA-9?

 While delta-8 and delta-9 are very similar and both have psychoactive properties, we’ve already established one key difference.
 Delta-9, which is the type of of THC most consumers are familiar with, comes with the possibility of negative side effects.